The Complexity of HyperQPTL: HyperQPTL

 Note that traces in $T$ are still encoded by the \myquot{original} propositions~${\prop_1, \ldots ,\prop_n}$ while set quantification is mimicked by traces over the fresh propositions~${\prop_1^\alltraces, \ldots ,\prop_n^\alltraces}$.
-Hence, when mimicking the binding of a trace from some~$X_j$ or the distinguished variable~$\univar$ to some $\pi$, we need to make sure that we use the fresh propositions and not the original ones.
-We do so by replacing each $(\prop_j)_\pi$ by $(\prop_j^\alltraces)_\pi$.
-Only when binding a trace from the distinguished variable~$\unidisvar$ (which ranges over the set~$T$ we are evaluating $\phi$ over) to some $\pi$ do we use the original propositions.
+Hence, when mimicking the binding of a trace from some~$X_j$ or the distinguished variable~$\univar$ to some $\pi$, we need to ensure that we use the fresh propositions and not the original ones.
+However, when mimicking the binding of a trace from $\unidisvar$, we need to use the original propositions.